-I had already begun my training in Electrical Engineering at Tullos training when the opportunity came up for a
+I had already begun my training in Electrical Engineering at Tullos training when the opportunity came up for a Mechanical Engineering Apprenticeship at Port of Aberdeen.
 I chose to come for an interview for the role and when I came in and talked about the role and saw what it involved, I knew it was definitely what I wanted.
 It was hands on, not so pernickety as electrical engineering and really suited me better.